 -

 Isolation between programs.
-Each program’s virtual addresses are mapped through its own page table.
+Each program’s virtual addresses map through its own page table.
 Program A’s virtual is independent of Program B’s virtual .
 They can’t accidentally read or write each other’s memory.

 -

 Memory protection.
 Page table entries include read/write/execute permission bits.
-Trying to write to a read-only page or execute a non-executable page raises an exception.
+Writing to a read-only page or executing a non-executable page raises an exception.

 Costs

 - Translation overhead.
 Every memory access has to go through the page table.
-Without help, this would mean two memory accesses per “memory access” (one to read the page table, one to read the actual data).
+Without help that means two memory accesses per access (one to read the page table, one to read the actual data).

 - Page fault penalty.
-A miss that requires a disk read costs millions of CPU cycles.
+A miss that needs a disk read costs millions of CPU cycles.

 - Page table memory.
 The table itself takes up RAM.